kapsel-hq/kapsel/docs/IMPLEMENTATION_STATUS.md

 ## Executive Summary

-Kapsel is building the definitive webhook reliability service.
+Kapsel is building the definitive webhook reliability service with cryptographically verifiable delivery.
 The foundation for guaranteed at-least-once delivery is complete with webhook ingestion, persistence, and comprehensive test infrastructure.
-The delivery engine structure exists but requires HTTP client and retry logic implementation to fulfill our reliability promise.
+We are now implementing Merkle tree-based attestation to provide immutable proof of delivery attempts for compliance and dispute resolution.

-This document provides complete transparency on current capabilities and the clear path to production-ready webhook reliability guarantees.
+This document provides complete transparency on current capabilities and the clear path to production-ready webhook reliability with cryptographic attestation.

 ## COMPLETE - Production Ready Components